 V. DM 9398 Doctor of Ministry Project (thesis).
 Building upon the project practicum, the written project thesis (three term hours) is a contribution to the understanding and practice of ministry through the completion of a doctoral-level project/thesis.

 The Doctor of Ministry Committee

-During the first year of study, the student will invite, in consultation with the director of Advanced Ministerial Studies, three people to serve on a committee to supervise the approved project practicum and the written project thesis.
+During the first year of study, the student will invite, in consultation with the Director of the Doctor of Ministry Program, three people to serve on a committee to supervise the approved project practicum and the written project thesis.
 The committee will consist of an advisor, a reader and a field supervisor.
 Either the advisor or the reader must be a member of the Perkins regular faculty, with the other committee member selected from the regular or adjunct faculty.
 It is recommended that a Perkins regular faculty member serve as advisor.
 The field supervisor should be recognized as having gifts and experience in ministry that are applicable to the practicum and be available to consult with the student during the practicum as well as to evaluate the student’s practicum.
 The entire committee will guide, read and evaluate the student’s professional practicum and project thesis.